Wade takes his dad for a visit to the past but discovers that the same scenes that bring his father comfort can also be haunting reminders.

 “Me?” my father asks, inquiring about his plot.

 “Between Mom and Todd,” I say.
 He nods.

 I ignore his question because I won’t be buried here.
-I will have a plot next to my husband Gary in Michigan: a place to which we traveled on vacation and moved on a whim, the place I now think of as home.
+I will have a plot next to my husband Gary in Michigan.
+It was a place to which we traveled on vacation and moved on a whim.
+Now it’s the place I think of as home.